Matthew Casey: Chicago Fire

-After Mills breaks up with Dawson for various reasons (one being Dawson's feelings for Casey), Dawson and Casey begin to spend more time together, partially because Casey has to look after Heather's children (even with his 24-hour shifts) and asks for help.
-After spending more time together, Casey and Dawson decide for the moment they are happy just being friends.
-Casey eventually gets help from Dawson's friend, Isabella, to get Heather moved to a minimum security facility so that she can see Griffin and Ben more often.
-In the episode "No Regrets", Heather gets released due to overcrowding and she moves to Florida because she can't live in Chicago without being reminded of both her husband and friend's death.
+After Mills breaks up with Dawson, she and Casey begin spending time together, partially because Casey has to look after Heather's children and asks for help.
+After spending more time together, Casey and Dawson decide they are happy just being friends.
+Casey eventually gets help from Dawson's friend, Isabella, to get Heather moved to a minimum security facility so she can see Griffin and Ben more often.
+Heather eventually gets released due to overcrowding and moves to Florida since she can't live in Chicago without being reminded of death.
 This deeply saddens Casey, but he understands.
-In the episode "You Will Hurt Him", Casey and Dawson wake up in bed together.
-Dawson still has doubts and fears about Casey's commitment but he tells her, "I had a chance at this a year ago and I blew it.
-I've been regretting it ever since."
-He further assures his commitment by telling her "As far as I'm concerned, it's our time now."
-They kiss and start a relationship.
-He proposes to her in the season two finale "Real Never Waits", but before he can get an answer the bells go off and they head to a call at which Shay is killed.
-This puts off his plans for a while but months later in "Wow Me", Casey proposes to Dawson again at the Fire academy, and she happily says "yes" even before he can finish the question.
-The two then go home to have sex.
-However, their happiness is short lived because Dawson joins Truck 81 and therefore as coworkers they cannot get married.
-In "Nobody Touches Anything", the two share how they would do anything if they could get married now and seal it with a kiss.
-This is also short-lived because after they are caught kissing, things go downhill for the couple.
+Later on, Casey and Dawson wake up in bed together.
+Dawson still has doubts about Casey's ability to commit, but he assures her he can.
+They then start a relationship.
+He proposes to her in the season 2 finale, but before he can get an answer, the bells go off, and they head to a call where Shay is killed.
+This puts off his plans for a while, but months later, Casey proposes to Dawson again at the Fire academy, and she happily accepts.
+The two then go home.
+However, their happiness is short-lived because Dawson joins Truck 81.
+As colleagues, they cannot get married.
 Following Shay's death, Severide moves in with Casey and Dawson.
-Some of the strain on Casey and Dawson's relationship comes from Casey and Severide's relationship; with Casey putting Severide in front of Dawson.
-This, amongst other things, leads Dawson to break up with Casey in "Let Him Die".
-In "Headlong Toward Disaster", Severide turns down an order from his chief to spy on Casey.
-He also tells the chief that Casey is "one of the finest firefighters [he's] ever had the opportunity to work with in the entire CFD."
+Some of the strain on Casey and Dawson's relationship comes from his and Severide's friendship.
+This, among other things, leads Dawson to break up with Casey.
+Later on, Severide turns down an order from his chief to spy on Casey.
 Severide is the only person on the show, besides Dawson and Chief Boden, to call Casey by his first name.
-Casey is the only person on the show to call Severide by the nickname Sev, while Severide is the only person on the show to call Casey by the nickname Case.